rubenchristoffer/LudumDare51/readme.md

 ## Assets etc.
 All assets are made by us, with the exception of sounds, they are generated with a randomizer found online.

+## ⚠️ Code quality
+This is a game jam.
+Therefore speed was (significantly) prioritized over quality.
+In other words, a lot of our source code is 🍝.